Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: MathSpringSP+ Dataset

-\section{MATHSPRINGSP+ DATASET}
+\paragraph{\textbf{Predicting Exercise Outcome}} Joshi et al.~\cite{JoshiBeSc19} presented a first attempt at tackling the problem of exercise outcome prediction.
+They did not explore deep learning representations but used traditional facial analysis features such as head pose, gaze and facial action units (AUs).
+They also did not attempt to model the temporal component of the videos, which is a rich source of information, and instead opted to summarize features from a video into one single feature vector.
+The method by Joshi et al.~\cite{JoshiBeSc19} can be considered the previous state of the art in student outcome prediction, and, thus, our experimental results include a performance comparison between this method and our models.

+\section{MathSpringSP+ Dataset}

-In order to build an ITS which is capable of understanding student behavior and producing interventions, it is critical to build tailored datasets which allow development of behavior understanding techniques.
-To this end, in this work we expand the MathSpringSP dataset described in Joshi \etal \cite{JoshiBeSc19} by roughly double, following the same data collection protocol.
+In order to build an ITS capable of understanding student behavior and producing interventions, it is critical to build tailored datasets that allow development of behavior understanding techniques.
+To this end, in this work we expand the MathSpringSP dataset described by Joshi et al.~\cite{JoshiBeSc19}, following the same data collection protocol.
 We name the extended dataset MathSpringSP+.

-MathSpringSP+ consists of Webcam and GoPro videos that are recorded while college students solve math problems using the online tutor MathSpring~\cite{mathspring} on a laptop.
-The webcam is positioned on the laptop and films the student at a frontal angle.
-The designated spot for the GoPro camera is above the notepad.
-Figure~\ref{fig:datacapturesetup} illustrates our data capturing setup from two viewpoints.
-Students work on solving math problems for 30-40 minutes or approximately 50 problems although the amount solved is variable between sessions.
-Each session is divided into shorter video segments belonging to individual math problems with an associated outcome in the log files extracted from the ITS.
+MathSpringSP+ is roughly double the size of the original MathSpringSP dataset.